MU-Electronics/compute_module/Qt_mac.md

 raspberry pi.

-## Mac / Linux
+## Windows
-This will not work on mac / linux please referr to the mac / linux
+This will not work on windows please referr to the mac or QtRBP version

 guide.